Propensity score adjustment when errors in achievement measures inform treatment assignment: Forming a matched comparison group for early adopters of ADSY Forming a matched comparison group for early adopters of ADSY

 We now use our proposed methods to form a matched comparison group for schools that added days during the 2020-2021 academic year as part of ADSY, paying particular attention to pretest scores among Black and Hispanic students.
 That year, the median public school in Texas enrolled 233 students identifying as racially or ethnically Hispanic or Latino and 27 students identifying as Black or African-American \parencite{ccd}.
 Annual assessments were not taken at the end of the 2019-2020 academic year, however, due to the COVID-19 shutdown.
 The most recent available pretest being two years prior, PS estimates that leverage them may not eliminate confounding between ADSY and non-ADSY schools.
 Accordingly, we defer estimation of ADSY's effects to ongoing evaluations that also consider later student cohorts.
 Here, we instead provide results from a placebo test on average scores in 2019 from subgroups we did not use in PS estimation.
 Since there should be no difference between ADSY and matched non-ADSY schools in these scores, significant differences imply matching did not suitably remove selection bias.

 Our PS model includes schools' charter, magnet, and Title I statuses as reported in the Common Core of Data \parencite[CCD;][]{ccd}; student body composition by sex, race/ethnicity, and socioeconomic status (also available from the CCD); and, as will be explained below, either averages of obtained scores or EB predictions of average true scores on 3rd, 4th, and 5th grade math and reading assessments for students in the two subgroups of interest.
-The HLM for generating EB predictions includes school and subgroup-within-school random effects, fixed effects for test language (either English or Spanish) and race/ethnicity, and the school status and demographic covariates from the PS model.
-Since the CSEMs that inform the external estimate of the measurement error covariance matrix are conditional on true scores, we fit the HLM twice, first using the CSEMs associated with the subgroup's average obtained score, then, after obtaining EB predictions from the first fit, with the CSEMs associated with the EB predictions.
+We obtain EB predictions from HLMs fit separately for each grade-level assessment, though we find no material difference in the resulting PS estimates when fitting one HLM across grades for math scores and one HLM across grades for reading scores.
+Each HLM includes school and subgroup-within-school random effects, fixed effects for test language (either English or Spanish) and race/ethnicity, and the school status and demographic covariates from the PS model.
+Since the CSEMs that inform the external estimate of $\Sigma_{i}$ are conditional on true scores, we fit each HLM twice, first using the CSEMs associated with the subgroup's average obtained score, then, after obtaining EB predictions from the first fit, with the CSEMs associated with the EB predictions.
 Our final EB predictions are weighted averages over test language, with the proportion of students in a subgroup taking the language in English and Spanish serving as weights.

 TEA withholds average scores from public-access assessment data for subgroups comprising fewer than five students.
 Through a data-sharing agreement with the agency, we have access to student-level data that we could use to impute the missing subgroup averages exactly.
 However, rather than apply our proposed methods to a complete dataset with these imputations, we apply them to the school-level data as provided to the public.
 Excluding schools from the PS and HLM model fits whose pre-test scores have been withheld does not preclude either the ML or RC estimator from producing PS estimates for those schools.
 The only necessary artifacts for ML PS estimates are the coefficient estimates from the fitted PS model, EB predictions of the average true scores, and estimates of standard errors of measurement, all of which are available for schools missing one or more subgroup averages.
 RC PS estimates are available for these schools as well, as the PS model is fit not to the subgroup averages but the EB predictions of the true scores.